meibraransari/dotfiles/README.md

 kcdf    ='kubectl delete -f'
 kclf    ='kubectl logs --tail=200  -f'

-Much more... to see the full features click on Kubernetes below link.
+And much more... to see the full features click on Kubernetes below link.
 ```
 > 🟢 Ansible:
 ```